2021 NHD Contest Rule Book

-You, your teacher, and your parents should read the National History Day (NHD) Contest Rule Book carefully before you begin to work on your entry.
+National History Day has updated the Contest Rule Book for the 2021 contest.
+You, your teacher, and your parents should read the new Contest Rule Book carefully before you begin to work on your entry.
 You can download the Rule Book for free.
 Although your project may start as a class assignment, if you intend to compete at higher levels, it will have to adhere to certain specifications.
-The NHD Rule Book will ensure that your project aligns with these requirements.
+The NHD Contest Rule Book will ensure that your project aligns with these requirements.
 Contact the state coordinator if you need help understanding any of the rules.

 The process paper is not the place for you to state what you have learned.
 That information should be presented in your entry.
 Rather, the process paper confirms to the judges that you worked with an original idea, conducted original research, and created your project using your own energy and creativity.
 Examples of process papers are available on the National History Day website.